HIPAA and HITECH were created to ensure that patient data is secure and private. Understand how they impact your file transfers to the cloud.

 - Creating procedures for access to ePHI in emergencies (required) – All files transferred by SFTP Gateway are stored on either Amazon S3 or Azure Blob Storage.
 So in the case of an emergency, users can simply log on to their AWS or Azure instances to access the files.
 Win!

-- Automatic logoff of users after a predetermined amount of time (addressable) – While SFTP Gateway does not have automatic logoff enabled by default, the product uses OpenSSH, which allows configuration of automatic logoff.
+- Automatic logoff of users after a predetermined amount of time (addressable) – SFTP Gateway has a configurable automatic idle logoff time that defaults to 20 minutes.
 Win!

 - Encryption and decryption of ePHI (addressable) – SFTP Gateway for AWS allows for server-side encryption of your files when at rest in S3 via SSE-S3, KMS, or SSE-C. For SFTP Gateway for Azure, Azure encrypts the OS disk by default when you provision a VM.
 And all files that travel to and from the SFTP server are encrypted via OpenSSH.
 Win!